 The keyboard and trackpad are both wonderful.
 The Magic Keyboard has enough travel for comfortable typing, plus it packs a full row of function keys and a TouchID sensor for biometric unlocking.
 If you’re updating from one of the MacBook Airs with Apple’s notoriously awful ‘Butterfly’ keyboards, then the improvements here will make this upgrade worth it alone, especially for those who spend much of the day typing.

-Below the keyboard, there’s a massive trackpad which uses the haptic response to simulate a physical press.
+Below the keyboard, there’s a massive trackpad which uses a haptic response to simulate a physical press.
 The trackpad itself doesn’t actually move anywhere, but I doubt you’d know as much.

 - 13.6-inch is larger than the previous MacBook Air

 - Notch is slightly annoying but easy to ignore

 The screen on the MacBook Air M2 (2022) is the largest you’ll find on Apple’s Air series – though there are rumblings a 15-inch model might arrive in 2023.
 It is a great panel – even if it lacks some of the skills you might find elsewhere.

 Apple has kept the majority of the same screen tech from the previous model, including the use of an IPS LCD panel.
 You’ll still need to go for the MacBook Pro 14 or 16 to get the deeper blacks and proper HDR performance that comes with Mini LED.
 Another feature missing here is the 120Hz ProMotion variable refresh rate tech, with this just a standard 60hz display.